kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 * embedded [Open Graph](http://ogp.me/) protocols into the site code.
 * signed up for [Twitter Cards](https://dev.twitter.com/docs/cards).

-Making a site was accessible to people with disabilities is also a good SEO practice, so I did the following:
+Making a site was accessible to people with disabilities is also a good SEO practice...and something you should just do anyway.
+So I did the following:

 * marked up the links with a `title` attribute for easy tab-throughs.
 * ran some pages through a screen-reader.